memgraph/docs/mage/query-modules/cpp/map.md

 ### `from_values(values)`

 Returns a map from the given list of values.
 The list has the format: `[key1, value1, key2, value2]`.
-If the key is not convertible to string throws ValueException.
+If the key is not convertible to a string throws ValueException.

 #### Input: